 - Weight capacity tops out at 286 lbs.

 With its 48" width, there's room for close grip, wide grip, neutral grip, and even chin-ups.
 And all grips are non-slip.
 The angled design will protect wrists during wide grip movement.
 A set of suspension anchors lets you add TRX or yoga straps, power ropes, or punching bags.
 Designed like an Olympic style barbell, it's rugged, powder-coated, and could likely stand up to the elements if set up outside.

 A solid place to start for beginners, yet the Merax is versatile enough for advanced pull-up workouts.
 One note to keep in mind is that the supplied anchors are of a wedge type for concrete and require a half-inch masonry bit to install.

 Over a few days, we felt the results in the lats, rhomboids, and traps.
 This is based on the fact we've been doing pull-ups for a minute now.
 How you train your body might be different, depending on your level and type of exercise.
 We also noticed a definite improvement in core strength.

 This pull-up bar lets you achieve an intense and complete workout with minimal investment and equipment.
-Buy it here
+Check price here.